EdiFabric/X12.NET/README.txt

 HIPAA 5010 837P

 8. Validation
-None of the trial templates in EdiFabric.Templates.X12 and EdiFabric.Templates.Hipaa can be used for validation.
-They are cutdown versions of the full templates and can only be used for reading and writing.
+All templates in EdiFabric.Templates.X12 and EdiFabric.Templates.Hipaa can be used for validation.
-To evaluate the validation and acknowledgment functionalities, the full templates for 850 and 810 are provided in project EdiFabric.Examples.X12.Templates.V4010, and the full template for 837P is provided in project EdiFabric.Examples.X12.Templates.V5010.
-All validation and acknowledgment examples refer to these projects instead of EdiFabric.Templates.X12 or EdiFabric.Templates.Hipaa.
-If you need to test with a different template, please contact us.

 9. EDI Templates
 EdiFabric supports all X12/HIPAA versions and message types.
 We have an extensive library of EDI templates, however, if you can't find a particular transaction, please let us know.